 The disbursement dates are set up by your school electronically in accordance with MPOWER’s rules.
 You may check the status of your loan in real time on our online borrower portal.

 MPOWER disburses funds directly to your university.
 There is no additional effort required from your end to send the money to your school.

 When will I start repaying the loan?

-For all of our borrowers, in-school payments will begin 30-45 days after loan funds have been disbursed.
+In-school interest only payments will begin 45 days after loan funds have been disbursed.
 Making consistent on-time payments will help build your U.S. credit history and will avoid the accumulation of interest.

 What payment methods can I use to repay my loan?

 Our auto-withdrawal option allows you to make on-time monthly payments directly from your U.S. bank account.
 This option also reduces your interest rate by 0.50%.
 We can also accept payment online through our payment portal, via the phone, via check through U.S. mail and even international money transfers.

 How do I make payments if I go back to my country after school?

 We accept payments made from your U.S. bank account.
 We can continue to withdraw automatically from this account as long as it remains open and has sufficient funds.
 You may also pay directly on our online payment portal, or make an international money transfer to us.
 Things are moving quickly at MPOWER and we’re working on having more options available to all students.

 Can I apply for an MPOWER loan before I'm accepted into a school?